benchristel/refactoring-workshop/autoclop/README.md

 # The Case of the CBiscuit Compiler Configurator

+## Purpose

+The purpose of this kata is to practice removing code smells via small, targeted refactorings, using frequent test runs as a safety rail.
+The emphasis is on the practice of refactoring, i.e. **safely changing the design of code without changing its observable behavior**.

+## Scenario

 Your company uses a language called CBiscuit for a lot of its internal work.
 The CBiscuit compiler, called `clop`, is very complex and has a lot of configuration options.
 To